-- (a) Any use allowed as a permitted use in a zone shall be allowed as an accessory use within that zone. - (b) Any use allowed only with conditions in a zone shall be allowed as an accessory use within that zone, subject to all applicable conditions. - (c) Accessory uses: - (1) Shall be allowed only when associated with permitted or conditionally permitted uses; and - (2) Shall meet all of the conditions of the appropriate use group.

-3591.5 TEMPORARY USES

-- (a) Any use allowed as a permitted use in a zone shall be allowed as a temporary use within that zone. - (b) Any use allowed only with conditions in a zone shall be allowed as a temporary use within that zone, subject to all applicable conditions. - (c) Temporary uses: - (1) Shall have the time period of the allowance established on the Certificate of Occupancy but shall not exceed one (1) year; and - (2) Shall not result in the erection of any new permanent structures, although existing permanent structures may be used for a temporary use.
+- When a site contains more than one use and these uses fall within different use groups, each use is subject only to the regulations of the applicable use group. - 3591.4 If a use is determined to fall into more than one use group, the use is subject to the regulations for all applicable use groups.
+If this results in conflicting conditions or criteria, the most stringent conditions shall be met. - 3591.5 Accessory uses shall conform to the following rules: - (a) Any use allowed as a permitted use in a zone shall be allowed as an accessory use within that zone; - (b) Any use allowed only with conditions in a zone shall be allowed as an accessory use within that zone, subject to all applicable conditions; and - (c) Accessory uses: - (1) Shall be allowed only when associated with permitted or conditionally permitted uses; and - (2) Shall meet all of the conditions of the appropriate use group. - 3591.6 Temporary uses shall conform to the following rules: - (a) Any use allowed as a permitted use in a zone shall be allowed as a temporary use within that zone; - (b) Any use allowed only with conditions in a zone shall be allowed as a temporary use within that zone, subject to all applicable conditions; and - (c) Temporary uses: - (1) Shall have the time period of the allowance established on the Certificate of Occupancy but shall not exceed five (5) yearsone (1) year; and - (2) Shall not result in the erection of any new permanent structures, although existing permanent structures may be used for a temporary use.